samim825/DataTables-Server-Side-Manipulation/README.md

 ## Usage
 #### 1. Create a new record:

- - Click on the "Create" button to navigate to the create form.
+ - Click on the "Add new" button to navigate to the create form.
  - Fill in the necessary details and submit the form to add a new record to the datatable.
 #### 2. Read records: